kdheepak/blog/content/37-advent-of-code-2020.md

 ## [Day 15: Rambunctious Recitation](https://adventofcode.com/2020/day/15)

 This puzzle seemed to mainly focus on choosing the right data structure for the `history` of the memory game.
+Storing it as a mapping of number to list of indices works well for both parts.
+A mapping of indices to number will cause the code to be slow, and will make solving part 2 impractical.

 Here's a solution by [Sukera](https://github.com/Seelengrab/):

 ```julia